 Keep your eye out for things like:

-• Commissions: Mortgage brokers are paid on commission, which is either paid by you, your lender, or a combination of both.
+• Commissions Mortgage brokers are paid on commission, which is either paid by you, your lender, or a combination of both.

-• Origination fees: These fees may cover the cost of processing your loan application.
+• Origination fees These fees may cover the cost of processing your loan application.

-• Appraisal fees: Appraisal fees cover the cost of having a professional come in and put a value on the home you want to buy.
+• Appraisal fees Appraisal fees cover the cost of having a professional come in and put a value on the home you want to buy.
 You must have a property valuation of some type in order to borrow money to buy a home and in most cases a full appraisal is required.

-• Discount Points: Optional fee the borrower can pay to reduce or buy down their interest rate.
+• Discount points Optional fee the borrower can pay to reduce or buy down their interest rate.

 In some cases, under certain loan programs, you can borrow the money to cover these fees, which will increase your overall mortgage payment(s).
 Therefore, having a clear understanding of what fees you’ll owe is critical to understanding how much you’ll end up paying.

-Request from your lender a quote on all the costs and fees associated with the loan.
+It’s a good idea to request from your lender a quote on all the costs and fees associated with the loan.
 A Loan Estimate (LE) is a typical form used to disclose loan fees to a borrower.
 Ask questions about what each fee covers.
 Have your lender explain any fees you don’t understand, and then find out which ones may be negotiable or can be waived entirely.

 4. How much of the process is online vs. on paper or in person?